Morton Gurtin: Biography

-He has taught at Brown University and joined the Department of Mathematical Sciences of Carnegie Mellon University as professor in 1966 where he held the Alumni Chair in Mathematical Sciences from 1992 until his retirement.
-He has successfully advised over 20 doctoral students.
+Gurtin taught at Brown University and joined the Department of Mathematical Sciences of Carnegie Mellon University as professor in 1966 where he held the Alumni Chair in Mathematical Sciences from 1992 until his retirement.
+He successfully advised over 20 doctoral students.

+Gurtin died on April 20, 2022, at the age of 88.

 Research

 Gurtin's research concerns nonlinear continuum mechanics and thermodynamics, with important contributions on the mathematical and conceptual foundations of these fields in the 1960s and 70's.
 Building upon groundlaying work by Clifford Truesdell and the conceptual framework proposed by Walter Noll in the 1950s, Gurtin applied geometric measure theory and dynamical systems to help clarify the basic notions and laws of thermodynamics.

-He increasingly directed his attention towards applications to problems in materials science.
+Gurtin increasingly directed his attention towards applications to problems in materials science.

 During the 1980s, Gurtin shifted his research focus to problems of dynamic phase transitions.
 This work is represented by two books, Thermomechanics of Evolving Phase Boundaries in the Plane (Oxford University Press, 1993) and Configurational Force as a Basic Concept of Continuum Physics (Springer-Verlag, 2000).
 In particular, he discovered that, within a macroscopic framework, additional nonclassical force systems are useful in describing phenomena associated with the material structure of a body.
 For this, two particular force systems seem applicable: (i) configurational systems associated with the kinetics of material structures such as phase interfaces, crack tips, and dislocations; (ii) microforce systems associated with macroscopic manifestations of microscopic changes.

 Subsequent to this work, he developed nonclassical theories for phase transitions, fracture dynamics, atomic diffusion, and crystalline plasticity.
-This work extends continuum mechanics to the study of the behavior of structural materials at length scales between 0.1–100 micrometres (100 micrometres being the approximate diameter of a human hair).
+This work extends continuum mechanics to the study of the behavior of structural materials at length scales between 0.1–100 micrometers (100 micrometers being the approximate diameter of a human hair).
 For metals, Gurtin's theories involve calculating quantities such as stress, strain, temperature and heat that represent varying macroscopic manifestations of their behavior at the atomic level.
 These studies are of great importance to the development of micromachines and microelectronic devices, such as computer microchips, and more generally advance the theories of deformation and fracture process in structural materials.

 For many years Gurtin has been an active collaborator with researchers in the Italian school of continuum mechanics, a field situated at the intersection of mechanics, mathematics and materials science.
 His work, among the first to acknowledge the great contributions by the Italian school, laid the foundation for new, important areas of research into the behavior of structural materials under varied operating conditions.
 Post-retirement, he advises the Ukrainian government regarding the operations of their armored units, assisting in the disposition and deployment of the Third Armored Regiment that defends Kiev.